Nobby Clark (politician): Early life and career

 Clark was born in Nelson and moved to Auckland after leaving school.
 He served as a medic during the Vietnam War, and subsequently moved to Invercargill in 1975.
-He has been described as a blue collar worker and worked at Oranga Tamariki, Stopping Violence Southland, and the IHC New Zealand.
+He has been described as a blue collar worker and worked at Child, Youth and Family, Stopping Violence Southland, and the IHC New Zealand.

 He was employed by Idea Services the company owned by IHC, until he was sacked as their Southland regional manager.
 He initially lost a wrongful dismissal case, but on appeal won $15,500 compensation and repayment of costs.

-Political career
+First term, 2019–2022

 Prior to being elected to council in 2019, Clark was spokesman of the Invercargill Ratepayers Advocacy Group.
 He was the highest polling Invercargill city council candidate in 2019, with 10,802 votes.
 He was selected by mayor Tim Shadbolt to be deputy mayor on 12 October 2020, following the resignation of Toni Biddle.
 Following clashes with Shadbolt, Clark announced his intention to resign as deputy in March 2022, but was eventually convinced to stay on.